vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 Use Cases
 ----------
 deployer impact:
-VMthunder supports two kinds of approaches to creating snapshot:
+VMThunder supports two kinds of approaches to create snapshot:
 (i) VMM-snapshot: This is the current approach of OpenStack and deplorers can use this approach without any change.
-(ii) DM-snapshot: This is VMthunder's approach to creating snapshot for fast booting, which uses the device mapper module to create a snapshot upon two volumes.
+(ii) VMT-snapshot: This is VMThunder's approach to creating snapshot for fast booting, which uses the device mapper module to create a snapshot upon two volumes.
 One volume contains a base image with cache (snapshot_origin) for on-demand data transfer.
 The other volume (diff volume) is used to store image data different from the base image.
-To use VMthunder, config "nova.conf" set "use_vmthunder = true" and choose "boot from volume" in the drop-down list.
-If you want to specify how to create snapshot, you should set "snapshot=VMM" or "snapshot=DM"(DM default).
+To use VMThunder, config "nova.conf" set "use_vmthunder = true" and choose "boot from volume" in the drop-down list.
+If you want to specify how to create snapshot, you should set "snapshot=VMM" or "snapshot=DM".

 Project Priority
 -----------------